-When injured on the railroad the employees proof of negligence under FELA is much different than the proximate cause standard that exists for most injury cases such as auto accident injuries.
+When injured on the railroad the employees proof of negligence under FELA is much different than the proximate cause standard that exists for most injury cases such as car accident injuries.

 Proximate Cause defined: The defendant’s negligence must be the sole, efficient, producing cause of the injury.

 Under FELA for railroaders they only have to prove that the railroad’s acts in whole or in part, even in the slightest, caused injury.
 A test much more relaxed than proving a defendant’s acts were the sole cause of the injury, i.e., the proximate cause.